-Ariel Ritchin is the Web and Social Media Editor for the Dart Center, where he directs and oversees all editorial content and leads strategic and digital initiatives for Dart Centre Europe, Dart Centre Asia Pacific and the Dart Center in the United States.
-He is a multimedia journalist whose audio and video work has appeared on Life of the Law, NBC News and PBS Newshour, among others.
+Ariel is also a multimedia journalist and documentary filmmaker whose audio and video work has appeared on Life of the Law, NBC News and PBS Newshour, among others.
 He has previously worked in the multimedia department at the ACLU and as a video editor for Lucky Tiger Productions.
-Ariel is a Humanity in Action Senior Fellow and a Posse Foundation Scholar.
-He holds an M.S. from Columbia University's Graduate School of Journalism and a B.A. from Middlebury College.
+He is a Logan Nonfiction Fellow, a Humanity in Action Senior Fellow and a Posse Foundation Scholar.
+Ariel holds an M.S. from Columbia University's Graduate School of Journalism and a B.A. from Middlebury College.

 Recent Posts by Ariel Ritchin

 Sexual harassment is at the top of the news agenda, and every industry - from politics to arts and entertainment to journalism - is being called to account.
 Like so many of their counterparts in other fields, women journalists contend with unwanted presumptions and the threat of gender-based violence.
 The Dart Center asked nine leading women in journalism to share their experiences and to reflect on their own best practices.

 - June 29, 2017 by Ariel Ritchin